 With incredible market volatility today, being an emotionally powerful investor is the ultimate desire of many investors today.
 "Should have, would have, could have" are used too frequently in the investment community.
-Today, we 'll discuss about the causes, examples and experiences I had with emotions in investing.
-We conclude the article with ways how to be a better investor emotionally.
+In this article, we explore the psychology of investing, backed by observations and real-life stock market examples.
+We conclude our analysis by answering “How to Be an Emotionally Powerful Investor”.

 We start with a simple question.